IMPORTANT: COVID-19 update on courses supported through the HWSP

 To be eligible for a scholarship or bursary, you must be a health professional and meet all the following criteria:

-- Hold a primary professional qualification or are working in an existing role e.g. as an Aboriginal and/or Torres Strait Islander Health Worker/Practitioner; and
+- Hold a primary professional qualification and/or are working in an existing primary health care role; and

-- Provide (or demonstrate through a service or employment agreement that you are about to provide) primary health services in rural NSW (MMM 3-7 locations); or in an Aboriginal Medical Service (AMS) or Aboriginal Community Controlled Health Service (ACCHS) located within a MMM 1 - 7 location; and
+- Provide (or demonstrate through a service or employment agreement that you are about to provide) 15+ hours per week of face to face primary clinical health service in rural NSW (MMM 3-7 locations); or in an Aboriginal Community Controlled Health Organisation (ACCHO) located within a MMM 1 - 7 location; and

 - Work in the fields of medicine, nursing, midwifery, allied health, dentistry or Aboriginal health; and